 - 12:00 — We return to our seats and take a quick nap.

-- 12:45 — A few minutes from the Kelso-Longview station I drag Mike back to the Lounge Car so we can view the vast Columbia River, again on the west (right-hand) side of the train.
+- 12:45 — A few minutes from the Kelso-Longview station — a great gateway to exploring Mt.
+St. Helens — I drag Mike back to the Lounge Car so we can view the scenic highlight of the vast Columbia River, again on the west (right-hand) side of the train.
 We get a few more snacks.

 - 1:18 — The train leaves Vancouver, WA, and we’re back in our seats for the final duration of the trip.
 I message my brother to head to Portland’s Union Station to pick us up.